Tickets

 Contents

-The Pantheon was originally built in 27 BC by the Roman Emperor Augustus as a temple for all the gods.
+The Pantheon was originally built in 27 BC by Marcus Agrippa, member of the Roman consulate, as a temple for all the gods.
 Over time, it underwent several renovations and expansions, culminating in 125 AD when it was rebuilt by Emperor Hadrian to its current form.
-Throughout history, people have been captivated by its architecture, mysterious past, and secrets.
+Throughout history, people have been captivated by its architecture, evolution and secrets.

 Roman Pantheon Timeline

-• 27 BC: Construction of the Pantheon begins during the reign of Marcus Agrippa, an important Roman statesman.
+• 27 BC: Construction of the Pantheon begins under the aegis of Marcus Agrippa, an important Roman statesman.

 • 80 AD: The original Pantheon is destroyed by fire.